dotkernel/development/wsl/os/almalinux8/README.md

     For more information visit: https://aka.ms/wslusers
     Enter new UNIX username:

-Next, you are prompted to enter a password to use with your username (you will not see what you're typing, that's a security measure in Linux regarding passwords):
+Next, you are prompted to enter a password to use with your username (you will not see what you are typing, that's a security measure in Linux regarding passwords):

     Enter new UNIX username: dotkernel.
     Changing password for user dotkernel.
     New password:

-Depending on the strength of your password, you might see the following message (if you want to choose a different password, hit `Enter` and you're taken back to previous step - else, continue)
+Depending on the strength of your password, you might see the following message (if you want to choose a different password, hit `Enter` and you are taken back to previous step - else, continue)

     BAD PASSWORD: The password fails the dictionary check - it is based on a dictionary word